davettt/email-inbox-triage/README.md

 # Email Inbox

 Personal email triage app.
-Fetches unread emails from Gmail, uses Claude AI to classify them as action items or digest, and surfaces them in a clean UI.
+Fetches unread emails from Gmail, uses Claude AI to classify them into three tiers — action needed, in the loop (digest), and noise — and surfaces them in a clean UI.
 Supports delete, archive, bulk actions, and inline email preview.

 ## Setup